 Can you apply?

-- Is your project about Australian flora and fauna conservation or threatened mammal conservation?
+- Is your project about Australian flora and fauna conservation?

 - Is your project ready to go, and can you do it?
-Be sure before you apply.
+Be sure before you apply (have your permits in place).

-- Grants are usually under $10,000, but can be bigger.
-Don’t make your budget add up to $10,000, or put 10% admin or project management fee in your budget.
-We are nothing like a government agency, we want to see exactly what you need in your budget.
+- Grants are usually under $10,000, but can be up to $15,000.
+Larger grants will be considered.
+Don’t make your budget add up to $15,000, or put 15% admin or project management fee in your budget.
+We are nothing like a government agency, and we will reject this budget line.
+We want to hear and see exactly what you need whether it be insurance, wages, equipment etc.

 - Universities – you can apply for up to $5,000.
 But we don’t fund pure research, you must be partnering with an ‘on ground’ group and be able to show it.
 Please also note that we want all the grant to be used by the applicant, and no administration charge will be paid to the university.

 - All grant recipients must fill in a final report on-line after 12 months.
 The signed grant conditions letter is your written agreement to this.
 Please don’t apply unless you are willing to do this report and supply photos for our use.
-If you don’t report, you can’t apply again.
+If you don’t report, you are in breach of these grant conditions.

 - If you’re not sure whether to apply, email the Executive Director who is more than happy to give advice before you make an effort to fill in the form.